-ST’s ‘communities in the sky’ project wins best news website; SPH Media is top winner with 8 awards
+ST’s ‘communities in the sky’ project wins best news website at Digital Media Awards Asia

 The team behind this project used a 3D haze model to simulate the 2019 haze episode in Singapore.

-To illustrate how shifting hot spots could affect the severity of haze, they used maps and hourly wind data from Copernicus Climate Change Service on June 21 in 2013, Sept 24 in 2015 and Sept 14 in 2019 – the days with Singapore’s highest recorded PSI level in those years.
+To illustrate how shifting hot spots could affect the severity of haze, they used maps and hourly wind data from the Copernicus Climate Change Service on June 21 in 2013, Sept 24 in 2015, and Sept 14 in 2019 – the days with Singapore’s highest recorded PSI level in those years.

 The story was initially meant to explain why Singapore had not experienced severe haze in a while and mark the 10th anniversary of the 2013 haze, which was one of the worst to hit the Republic, said Ms Chua, who was part of the team.